xpdAcq/xpdAcq/doc/quickstart.rst

 Quick Start
 ===========

-This cheat-sheet contains no explanation of how the ``xpdAcq`` software works.
+This quick-start contains little explanation of how the ``xpdAcq`` software works.
 To understand this, please refer to the detailed documentation in :ref:`xpdu`

 Please use this page as a reminder of the workflow and to copy & paste code snippets into your